 Preventing Crawl Space Mold

-Unkempt crawl spaces invite trouble.
-One of the common issues is that mold can grow to easily take over the narrow crawl spaces under your home.
+An unkempt crawl space invites trouble, especially those with excess liquid.
+One of the common issues is that mold can grow to easily take over the narrow crawl space under your home.
 The resulting mold spores can pose considerable health risks.
-Additonally, if you want to learn some of the common myths of mold in crawl spaces and mold removal, click here.
+Additonally, if you want to learn some of the common myths of mold in crawl spaces and removing mold, click here.

 Mold needs the right environment to start its expansion.
 Certain conditions have to be just right in your crawl space for mold to take hold.
-Moisture, darkness, warm temperature and oxygen are growth catalysts for mold.
+Moisture, darkness, warm temperature and oxygen in the air are growth catalysts for mold.

-While crawl spaces shouldn’t have mold-friendly moisture levels in the first place, it’s a common occurrence, unfortunately.
-Even the tiniest cracks can allow enough moisture to enter.
+While crawl spaces shouldn’t have mold-friendly moisture levels in the first place, these levels of liquid are a common occurrence, unfortunately.
+Even the tiniest cracks in the ground, walls or ceiling can allow enough moisture to enter the air.

 Visual confirmation of the growth of mold is the easiest way to know that you have mold growing in your crawl space.
 However, there are times when the mold growth may not be visible enough to see it under the naked eye.

 As mold can easily grow in inaccessible places, you'll need to use other methods to confirm the problem.
-For instance, a musty smell could indicate that you have mold colonies under your house or mold in your dirt crawl spaces.
+For instance, a musty smell in the air could indicate that you have mold colonies in the ground under your house or mold in crawl spaces.

 It’s a good idea to investigate further whenever you spot signs of mold growth.
 Test the mold in crawl sapces to find out what type of mold it is.
 It’s then possible to use crawl space mold remediation techniques that will remove these intruders for good.